An MLModel encapsulates a Core ML model's prediction methods, configuration, and model description. You can use the

 The Core ML Specification

 A key component of Core ML is the public specification for representing machine learning models.
-This specification is defined in a protobuf and can be created using any language supported by protobuf (e.g., Python, C++, Java, C#, Perl, etc.).
+This specification is defined in the Model.proto protobuf (for a more readable version, see Core ML Model), which can be created using any language supported by protobuf (such as Python, C++, Java, C#, and Perl).

-At a high level, the protobuf specification consists of:
+At a high level, the protobuf specification consists of the following: